tadelv/ViperCode/README.md

 ## Generating new VIPER module

-    Just enter the VIPER module name and module path then click generate.
+Please enter the VIPER module name and module path then click generate.

-Screenshot shows JSONExport used for a snippet from Twitter timeline JSON and converting it to Swift-CoreData.
+## Generating new VIPER module's unit tests

+Please check "Include unit tests" option then enter the VIPER module name and tests file path then click generate.

+Screenshot from the ViperCode OS X app.
 <img src="./ViperCode-screenshot.png" />